jmakr0/Distributed-Entity-Resolution/evaluation/README.md

 The ansible folder contains the following playbooks:

-* [deram-deployment.yaml](ansible/deram-deployment.yaml) - It compresses the deployment folder, copies and deploys the achieve to the nodes.
+* [deram-deployment.yaml](ansible/deram-deployment.yaml) - It compresses the deployment folder, copies and deploys the achieve to the nodes
-* [deram-experiments.yaml](ansible/deram-experiments.yaml) - First, it starts all workers asynchronously, waits till the master has completed, and pulls the results from the nodes.
+* [deram-experiments.yaml](ansible/deram-experiments.yaml) - First, it starts all workers asynchronously, waits till the master has completed, and pulls the results from the nodes
 * [deram-reboot.yaml](ansible/deram-reboot.yaml) - Just reboots the entire cluster

 ## Experiments